OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Discussion

 As initially hypothesized, OLED is able to reconstruct samples from the inlier class with ease but struggles to reconstruct samples from the outlier class.
 This addresses one of the fundamental problems AE face when applied to the anomaly detection task; reconstructing outliers too well.
 OLED accomplishes this by offering representations that are optimized for reconstructing important parts of the inlier samples through the adversarial training of $R$ and $MM$.
 Beyond this, anomaly detection is enhanced through the use of masking at test time.

 OLED also presents the benefit of being trained end-to-end, resulting in a less cumbersome training procedure than some of the identified methods.
 In this way, $MM$ can be included seamlessly into existing AE-based anomaly detection methods.
-Additionally, there are no constraints that prevent OLED from being applied to other modalities of data.
+There are also no constraints that prevent OLED from being applied to other modalities of data.
+Furthermore, the core innovation proposed in this research, learned optimal masking, has the potential to be applied to other tasks in computer vision and beyond.